Public Law for the Public's Lawyers

 2025 Public Law for the Public's Lawyer Agenda

-To receive CLE credit, individuals must register for the course.
-Upon completion, the program manager will submit your hours to the NC Bar.
+To receive CLE credit, individuals must register and attend the full course.
+Upon completion, the program manager will submit your hours to the NC Bar (paralegals see below).
+No form will be required for attorneys who qualify for the full 12 hours of credit

 SLIDES FROM THIS FALL'S COURSE WILL BE POSTED AS THEY ARE RECEIVED.